flowchain/flowchain-ledger/README.md

 * Run on every IoT node
 * RPC over the Websocket protocol
 * Distributed Hash Table (DHT) by the Chord protocol
+* The device server in Web of Things (WoT) architecture

 ## How to use